 Establishing a diagnosis

-History: With breathlessness as the usual presenting symptom, patients with SSc cardiomyopathy are most likely to present to the rheumatologist or respiratory physician when initially ILD and PAH would be considered.
-The following symptoms should also be looked for when a patient complains of breathlessness as part of routine evaluation: orthopnoea, paroxysmal nocturnal dyspnoea (PND), palpitations, dizziness, blackouts, chest pain, fatigue and peripheral oedema.
+History and examination:

-Symptoms typically relate to the nature of cardiac involvement; for example, breathlessness and reduced exercise tolerance in the context of left ventricle (LV) dysfunction, palpitation +/- syncope/pre-syncope with conduction abnormality, chest tightness in the context of CAD.
+Breathlessness, orthopnoea, paroxysmal nocturnal dyspnoea (PND), palpitations, dizziness, blackouts, chest pain, fatigue and peripheral oedema should alert the physician to possible SSc-cardiomyopathy; with the symptoms typically relating to the nature of cardiac involvement, for example, breathlessness and reduced exercise tolerance in the context of left ventricle (LV) dysfunction.
 Patients need to be aware to report such symptoms.

-Examination: Cardiorespiratory assessment should include looking for signs of LV dysfunction, heart failure (left and right), evidence of peripheral vascular disease or CAD and its risk factors: hypertension, xanthelasma, peripheral pulses, bruits, murmurs.
+A comprehensive cardiorespiratory assessment should be routinely performed, including looking for evidence of atherosclerosis .

 Investigations

 Blood tests: The working group recommends annual lipid profile and HbA1c monitoring to identify associated CAD risk factors.

 NT-proBNP is established for detection of heart failure by primary care and has similarly shown utility in SSc-pulmonary vasculopathy [50, 51].
-[52]To potentially identify early cardiac involvement and aid monitoring, rheumatologists may consider baseline reference measurement and asymptomatic annual patient monitoring.
+There is also emerging evidence for the association of NT-proBNP with SSc- cardiomyopathy [52], although its prognostic value is unknown.
+To potentially identify early cardiac involvement and aid monitoring, rheumatologists may consider baseline reference measurement and asymptomatic annual patient monitoring.
 In case of symptomatic or confirmed diagnosis of cardiac disease (and/or PAH), six-monthly monitoring (or more frequently if indicated) should be arranged to assess progression and/or response to treatment.
 However, clinicians should bear in mind that normal NT-proBNP levels may be recorded in the presence of PAH and high levels can be associated with low glomerular filtration rate in patients with chronic kidney disease.

 Troponin and CK are recommended in the evaluation of acute coronary syndrome (ACS) (as per standard practice) but also if SSc-cardiomyopathy (for example a myocarditis) is suspected.
+A raised CK level should be interpreted in the context of the patient’s co-morbidities, and other causes considered, for example, peripheral myositis.
 Troponin I (TnI) in particular should be identified as this is considered to have exclusive myocardial origin.
+If the clinical impression suggests (clinical or subclinical) SSc-cardiomyopathy as a possibility, further imaging, using echocardiography, and/or cardiac-MRI may be appropriate.

 Trans-Thoracic Echocardiogram (TTE): All sonographers performing echocardiographic screening studies in patients with SSc should be accredited with the British Society of Echocardiography to ensure the highest standard of imaging.
 The working group recommends using a standardised ‘Scleroderma Doppler echocardiography protocol’ (Table 1) with a report that includes ‘minimum scleroderma echocardiographic dataset’ of 10 reproducible measures (Table 2).
 Where indicated, a cardiologist should be involved to provide interpretation of echocardiography findings and to help plan appropriate monitoring and management.